benjystanton/benjystanton.github.io/src/posts/2013-05-14-crafting-animation-on-the-web.md

   * Should there be a delay before it starts?
   * How many times should it repeat?

-Don&#8217;t worry, you won&#8217;t think of everything, and it will almost certainly need to be tweaked in the browser.
+Don't worry, you won't think of everything, and it will almost certainly need to be tweaked in the browser.

 ### Show and Tell